StarshipladDev/PythonDungeon/README.md

 Download all files as a .ZIP. extract, then run the 'mainjam.py' from the folder containing the log, .gifs and mainjam.py file.
-To run python scripts, see the following link https://realpython.com/run-python-scripts/
+To run python scripts, see the following link https://realpython.com/run-python-scripts/ The iamge refrences will need to be cahnges to the full address in the .py file.
+If using python 2.x , you will need to change import tkinter into import Tkinter